Undid-Iridium-SCPSL/KeyCardPermissions/README.md

 # KeyCardPermissions
 Modify KeyCard Permissions Exiled4+

+# Installation

+**[EXILED](https://github.com/galaxy119/EXILED) must be installed for this to work.**

+Place the "KeyCardPermissions.dll" file in your Plugins folder.

 Solution 1:

 Hijack with Harmony to modify the default item list permissions.
 Expenisve once, and only once, very small <50ms